lividavi19/php-file-uploader/README.md

 This should be the first argument, it is the file you are trying to upload.
 This argument is mandatory.

 #### $uploadFolder
 This should be the second argument of the function.
 It specifies the folder you want to save your file into.
-This is an option argument, if not specified the script will attempt to upload the file to the `current-working-directory`.
+This is an option argument.
+> [!note] if not specified the script will attempt to upload the file to the `current-working-directory`.

 ## Successful Upload
 Upon successfull upload of the file, this function returns name of the file with it's extension appended to it, example `uploaded-document.pdf`.
 You can further-use this filename in your code, for-instance saving it to the database etc.